Edward Goss (New Westminster, BC)

 Goss played Senior A ball for New West over six seasons from 1969-1977.
 In 135 Senior A and pro regular season games, he netted 163 goals and 222 assists for 385 points – and in 53 playoff games, he added 53 goals and 52 assists.
 His Salmonbellies team went to three straight Mann Cups, winning two (1970 & 1972).

-Goss was inducted into the Canadian Lacrosse Hall of Fame as a member of the New Westminster Salmonbellies team (1968-1972).
+Goss was a member of the Inducted Team - New Westminster Salmonbellies team (1968-1972).

 |Edward Goss (supplemental)|